symfony/symfony-docs/book/doctrine.rst

     Be careful if the names of your entity classes (or their properties) are also reserved SQL keywords like ``GROUP`` or ``USER``.
-For example, if your entity's class name is ``Group``, then, by default, the corresponding table name would be ``Group``.
+For example, if your entity's class name is ``Group``, then, by default, the corresponding table name would be ``group``.
 This will cause an SQL error in some database engines.
 See Doctrine's `Reserved SQL keywords documentation`_ for details on how to properly escape these names.
 Alternatively, if you're free to choose your database schema, simply map to a different table name